mikegleen/modes/doc/source/index.rst

    for the Item elements we are creating.
 The presence of this statement triggers subid mode.
 The value usually should be ``ItemList``.
    Serial numbers are expected to contain sub-IDs, for example ``JB1024.1`` or ``LDHRM.2022.1.12``.
-The main ID is expected to exist in the XML file.
+The main ID, for example ``JB1024``, is expected to exist in the XML file.
 Each row in the CSV file will create an Item entry in the main ID's object under an ItemList element.
 The sub-ID will become the ListNumber entry.
 If the number already exists, the record will be overwritten, otherwise a new one will be created.
 The columns in the CSV file will become sub-elements under the Item.